go-pkgz/auth/README.md

 ### Dev provider

 Working with oauth2 providers can be a pain, especially during development phase.
 A special, development-only provider `dev` can make it less painful.
-This one can be registered directly, i.e. `service.AddProvider("dev", "", "")` or `service.AddDevProvider(port)` and should be activated like this:
+This one can be registered directly, i.e. `service.AddProvider(auth.ProviderDev, "", "")` or `service.AddDevProvider(port)` and should be activated like this:

 ```go
 	// runs dev oauth2 server on :8084 by default